 We love our crawfish in Louisiana.
-We also love to "suck the head" to get all of the delicious crawfish fat out.
-Turns out, the crawfish fat we thought we've been eating is not fat at all.
+We also love to "suck the head" to get all of that delicious crawfish fat out.
+What if I told you, the crawfish fat we thought we've been eating isn't really fat?

 OK then, so what the heck have we been eating then?

-According to Reams, what we've been calling crawfish fat is actually "is an organ in the head called the hepatopancreas that functions much like the liver in other animals."
+It actually is an organ in the head called the hepatopancreas that functions much like the liver in other animals.